aartaka/stumpwm-config/README.md

 This is the repo with my chaotic customisations of StumpWM.
 Although it's chaotic and long, there are two parts that I plan to enhance and move to separate contrib files.
 Until this happens, this README will contain explanation and documentation for these two contributions: `definition` command and `binwarp` mouse-replacing mode.

-## definition

-Yet Another Dictionary Lookup Contrib for StumpWM.
-This function is my optimization of reading books in English.
-I sometimes need to look up the definitions and examples of usage of some English words.
-The idea behind this function is that the Browser-Search-engine-Dictionary-website loop is mostly inevitable and the old ways (like CSV dictionaries) are still cool but aren't that flexible and easily updatable.

-That's why scraping web-pages, regexp-ing over them, and then prettifying the output was a way to go.
-Although usage of regexps to sanitize or format HTML is highly discouraged, it's not that sophisticated or critical of a case to use something more practical (Although using [Plump](https://github.com/Shinmera/plump/) might be a worthy alternative).

-The source for the definitions is the Princeton university's [WordNet system](https://wordnet.princeton.edu/) and, in particular, the [webwn](http://wordnetweb.princeton.edu/perl/webwn) tool.
-Being a safe balance between academic and practical worlds, it's perfect for looking up the words from the range of literature that I happen to read from time to time: from the Victorian pathetic novels to the modern research to the documentation or standard of some hackish tool.

-Given these parts, it's a simple one-screen command that does everything that I needed, with the biggest amount of code spent on wrestling with HTML (Okay, using Plump starts sounding like a good idea while I'm writing these lines).
-You can safely use it in your own config. **The requirements are [Dexador](https://github.com/fukamachi/dexador) and [CL-PPCRE](https://github.com/edicl/cl-ppcre)**.

 ## binwarp-mode

 Binwarp-mode is now a part of [stumpwm-contrib](https://github.com/stumpwm/stumpwm-contrib)!
 Use it from there :) What follows is a small historical reference: